 Flagging Under-the-Radar NFL DFS Sleeper Picks

 Some of the most valuable roster additions come from players barely on anyone’s radar.
 To uncover these hidden gems, you need to go beyond the surface.
-Analyzing depth chart changes, offensive schemes, and game scripts often reveals players in a position to exceed expectations.
+Analyzing depth-chart changes, offensive schemes, and game scripts often reveals players poised to exceed expectations.
 These could be backup running backs filling in for an injured starter or a third-string receiver stepping into a full-time role.
 When you flag the best DFS picks early, you gain a decisive advantage.

 Creating a Consistent Process